-Regional renewable powerhouse in East Africa
+Regional renewable power play in East Africa

 Hydragas plans for a 600MW project series.
 The plan is to develop half Lake Kivu’s potential into a regional energy powerhouse.
 The lake’s energy resource has optimal production potential of 600 MWe of negative-carbon, gas-to-power for 50 years.